 Garage Door Spring Types

-- Torsion Springs: Located above the door, torsion springs work by twisting to lift the door.
-They are wound tightly to store energy, which is then released to raise the door when operated.
+Torsion Springs: Positioned above the garage door, these springs use torque to lift the door.
+As the door closes, the springs wind tightly to store energy, which is then released to open the door.

 There are several reasons why garage door springs may break: